There was a time when Australia’s island state of Tasmania was viewed as holding little allure for anyone under the age of 70.

 While Tasmania’s cold climate wines are a winner, Hobart’s Lark Distillery is making a name for itself producing malt whisky from the clean, clear waters found here.
 The amber spirit is on show every year at Tasmanian Whisky Week in August.

-The best way to try all that Tasmania has to offer is by timing your visit with Hobart’s Taste of Tasmania summer festival in December.
+The best way to try all that Tasmania has to offer is by timing your visit with Hobart’s Taste of Summer festival in December.

 Always be prepared for Tasmania’s changeable climate.
 Carry additional warm clothing, even during the summer months, and a waterproof outer layer – especially if bushwalking.